about

 I walk the Thin Blue Line

-All I wanted to do is care
+All I wanted to do is care for my family

 And give the world a little more light